jaredmpayne/SwiftArg/README.md

 ### Importing

-To import Arg into your package, just add it to your package dependencies in `Package.swift` and as a target dependency to any target that will `import Arg`.
+To import `SwiftArg` into your package, just add it to your package dependencies in `Package.swift` and as a target dependency to any target that will `import SwiftArg`.

 ```swift
 // swift-tools-version:4.0